skupperproject/skewer/test-example/README.md

 The `skupper token create` command generates a secret token that signifies permission to create a link.
 The token also carries the link details.
-The `skupper link create` command then uses the link token to create a link to the namespace that generated it.
+Then, in a remote namespace, The `skupper link create` command uses the token to create a link to the namespace that generated it.

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your namespace.
 Make sure that only those you trust